Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

 \section{Introduction}

-In this paper, we give explicit constructions of all natural operations on the homotopy groups of spectral partition Lie algebras over $H\Fp$, as well as mod $p$ Topological Andr\'{e}-Quillen cohomology operations.
-We then determine all relations among the operations.
+Spectral partition Lie algebras are the key objects in the emerging field of spectral formal moduli problems in characteristic $p$.
+Work of Brantner and Mathew \cite{bm} showed that there is an equivalence of $\infty$-categories between spectral formal moduli problems over $\Fp$ and spectral partition Lie algebras, generalizing the characteristic 0 phenomenon studied by Drinfeld \cite{drinfeld}, Pridham \cite{pridham}, Lurie \cite{lurie11}, and many others.
+In particular, this equivalence establishes spectral partition Lie algebras over $\Fp$ as divided power algebras Koszul dual to non-unital $\E_\infty$-$\Fp$-algebras.

-The project started as an attempt to refine a result of Brantner and Mathew on the ranks of the homotopy groups of the free spectral partition Lie algebras in \cite{bm}.
-Roughly speaking, spectral partition Lie algebras over $H\Fp$ are divided power algebras Koszul dual to non-unital $\E_\infty$-$H\Fp$-algebras, implementing the Koszul duality between the non-unital $\E_\infty$-operad and the spectral Lie operad.
-Since spectral partition Lie algebras are algebras over a certain monad $\mathrm{Lie}^{\pi}_{\Fp,\E_\infty}$, the homotopy groups of free spectral partition Lie algebras $\mathrm{Lie}^{\pi}_{\Fp,\E_\infty}(\Sigma^{i_1}H\Fp\oplus\cdots\oplus\Sigma^{i_k}H\Fp)$ parametrize all natural $k$-ary operations on the homotopy groups of spectral partition Lie algebras as $(i_1,\ldots,i_k)$ varies.
-In \cite[Theorem 1.20]{bm}, Brantner and Mathew obtained bases for homotopy groups of free spectral partition Lie algebras on single generators via an isotropy spectral sequence studied by Arone, Dwyer, and Lesh (\cite{ADL}).
+Since spectral partition Lie algebras are algebras over a certain monad $\Lie^{\pi}_{\Fp,\E_\infty}$, the homotopy groups of free spectral partition Lie algebras $\Lie^{\pi}_{\Fp,\E_\infty}(\Sigma^{i_1}\Fp\oplus\cdots\oplus\Sigma^{i_k}\Fp)$ parametrize all natural $k$-ary operations on the homotopy groups of spectral partition Lie algebras as $(i_1,\ldots,i_k)$ varies.
+In \cite[Theorem 1.20]{bm}, Brantner and Mathew obtained bases for homotopy groups of free spectral partition Lie algebras on single generators via an isotropy spectral sequence studied by Arone, Dwyer, and Lesh \cite{ADL}.
 Then they propagated the result to multiple generators by means of an EHP sequence and a decomposition of the partition complex developed by Arone and Brantner in \cite{young}.
 Nonetheless, this method did not provide explicit descriptions of the nature of the operations, nor were the relations among the operations clarified.